cdingding/ML_practice_pipeline/README.md

 # ML_practice_pipeline
-## This is an example with diabetest dataset
+## This is an example with diabetes dataset